ssfsx17/ffpnp/Jobs/JobDetails/Astronomer.md

 # Astronomer

-**Warning:** Astrology Tech involves some special mechanics that may take a lot of luck and multiple actions to get decent results from.
+**Warning:** Astrology involves some special mechanics that may take a lot of luck and multiple actions to get decent results from.

 Requires: [Calculator](/Jobs/JobDetails/Calculator.md) 4, [Scholar](/Jobs/JobDetails/Scholar.md) 4, [Time Mage](/Jobs/JobDetails/TimeMage.md) 4